 - The temperature stability of a ±1000 ppm deviation VCXO might be ±100 ppm over 0°C to +50°C, with a yearly aging rate of ±5 ppm.

-The crystal controlled clock oscillator (XO) is a device that achieves its temperature stability from the quartz crystal's inherent temperature stability (see also crystal oscillator).
+The crystal controlled clock oscillator (XO) is a device that achieves its temperature stability from the quartz crystal's inherent temperature stability.
 This characteristic is typically specified in tens of parts per million (ppm).
 The initial accuracy at room temperature (+25°C) is dictated by the calibration of the crystal for the most part.
-A typical calibration tolerance for an AT crystal would be ±10 ppm.

-We're taking our OCXOs to new levels with new Ultra-Stable capabilities.
-Check out some of the best crystal oscillator technology on the market. #BlileyTakesYouFurther
+We're taking our OCXOs to new levels with our high-performance Ultra-Stable capabilities.
+Check out some of the best quartz crystal oscillator technology on the market today. #BlileyTakesYouFurther